What do we mean by “digital signage”?

-Hospitality venues like hotels and bars often use Digital Signage technology to inform, entertain and enhance the overall experience for their customers.
+Hospitality venues like hotels and bars often use interactive signage to inform, entertain and enhance the overall experience for their customers.

 In the DOOH

-Digital Signage allows for constant up-to-date information to be streamed directly to bystanders.
-Many government agencies use this to communicate important information.
+It allows for constant up-to-date information to be streamed directly to bystanders.
+Many government agencies use it to communicate important information.

 Enhancing the retail experience

-In the retail industry a combination of digital signage and advertising is used to improve the experience of brick and mortar shoppers.
+In the retail industry a combination of interactive displays and advertising is used to improve the experience of brick-and-mortar shoppers.